 The charity is constantly evolving - delivering a range of projects.
 In primary schools, we run breakfast and homework clubs and for the older pupils, we offer a mentoring support scheme.
 In addition to this, we have consistently run homework clubs for the children of housing association tenants.

 We recognise that parents also play an important role in a child's education.
 In identifying this we work with the parents, delivering tailored educational projects aimed at improving basic numeracy and literacy so they can provide effective support for their children.

 Following a major review of its activities, the Chandran Foundation has developed a new educational offer which aims to raise attainment levels for five to eleven-year-olds, many of whom, because of difficult family circumstances, may be falling behind their peers.

 The GetSmarter Club is an after-school initiative which is offered, free of charge, to headteachers and parents.
 To ensure we can give the best support and identify the children who would benefit the most from our programme of targeted support, we work with a panel of carefully-selected tutors and the schools.
 A typical group would comprise up to ten children, led by two tutors. during the sessions, the children would get involved in activities in English and Maths.

-Currently, we are developing a new programme of GetConfident clubs.
-These clubs are aimed at improving the skill set and communication abilities of the children we support.
+We have just launched a new programme of GetConfident clubs.
+These clubs are aimed at improving the engagement and communication abilities of the children we support.
 While raising educational performance can do much to improve young people’s chances of success many continue to be held back by under-developed communication and leadership skills.
-With this in mind, GetConfident clubs will give support and workshops in building confidence and leadership skills.
+With this in mind, GetConfident clubs will give support and workshops in building confidence, through public speaking and debating coaching.

 The Chandran Foundation believes passionately that all young people deserve the same chance of success – whatever their family circumstances.
 The best pupils in the best schools will always combine educational achievement with brimming self-confidence.
 This is our ambition for the young people we seek to help.